Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 Neurology

-In this session, our panel will discuss key updates in neurology.
+In this session, our panel will discuss key updates in brain health and normal pressure hydrocephalus.

 Speaker Dr Paul Jarman